AldebaraanMKII/1257AD-master/README.md

 # 1257AD-EE
-"Anno Domini 1257, Enhanced Edition" (also known as "AD 1257, Enhanced Edition" and "1257 AD, Enhanced Edition")
+"Anno Domini 1257 - Enhanced Edition" (also known as "AD 1257 - Enhanced Edition" and "1257 AD - Enhanced Edition")

 Basic instructions/information about the mod (by Khanor)